 Gray Line Toronto is also a double decker hop-on, hop-off bus tour that also offers excursions to Niagara and Ottawa.

-By foot: Bruce Bell, one of Toronto’s most respected historians, walks you through the city’s past.
+Bruce Bell, one of Toronto’s most respected historians, walks you through the city’s past.
 Tap into TO!
 Greeters is a free service where Torontonians show visitors points of interest and their favourite Toronto spots.
 With Genova Tours, you have Bill Genova, a celebrated historian and storyteller highlighting Toronto’s neighbourhoods and ethnic diversity.